 Be creative: It goes without saying, this is a writing tips blog.
 So you must be creative.
 Don’t know what this means?
 Think outside the box.
 Think different.

 Be innovative: Think of opinions or ideas that haven’t been covered yet (or haven’t been covered extensively) on other blogs.
 Say something new and say it with a fresh voice that hasn’t been presented before.
 Notice what everyone’s already doing — and figure out what they’re not doing.
 It’s not to say that you can’t write on common topics, it’s just that you shouldn’t cover it with the exact sauce opinion as others have done.

 Original Content: Be original and unique.
 Figure out what we haven’t written about yet.
 If you want, and if you’ve got the reasons, you can take an opposing stance to one of Our opinions.
 Got a fresh idea?
 You increased your chances of Our getting interested in your post.

 Interesting Article: We like interesting articles.
 Give your writing sous swing.
 Tell a story, use a great metaphor, or write sous thought-provoking material.

 Backlinks: Please don’t fill articles with links to your site in every paragraph.
-You have the byline for that.
 If one of your articles is extremely relevant, then a link is encouraged.
 Otherwise, a post with unnecessary links to your site is not allowed.

 Principle #3: Relevant articles